jensengroup/tmc_sa/README.md

-# TMC_SA
+# TMC SA

-SA like score for TMCs.
+Functionality to evaluate the synthetic accessibility of TMCs.

 A virtual library of reference correct TMCs is used to build a dictionary of allowed chemical features.
 The chemical features of input molecules are compared against this dictionary to yield a familiarity score of a given TMC.

-Based on work by:
+Based on the MoleculeAutoCorrect and Molpert library by:
 [Kerstjens, A., De Winter, H. Molecule auto-correction to facilitate molecular design.
 J Comput Aided Mol Des 38, 10 (2024).](https://doi.org/10.1007/s10822-024-00549-1).

 ## Requirements